nats-io/nats-architecture-and-design/spec/connection.md

 By default, if many server addresses are passed in the connect string or array, the client will try to connect to them in random order.
 This helps healthy connection distribution, but if in a specific case list should be treated as a preference list, randomization may be turned off.

+This function can be expressed "enable retaining order" or "disable randomization" depending on what is more idiomatic in given language.

 ### Protocol Commands and Grammar